javaee/metro-jax-ws/jaxws-ri/samples/efficient_handler/Readme.txt

     * server/AddNumberException.java - server implementation
     * common/LoggingHandler.java - handler used to log messages

-* apt ant task is run to compile AddNumbersImpl and create server objects used during deployment and runtime.
+* annotationProcessing ant task is run to compile AddNumbersImpl and create server objects used during deployment and runtime.

 * For the server handler, the AddNumbersImpl class includes a HandlerChain